apexfarm/ApexDI/README.md

 ### 3.3 Module File Structure

-When project becomes huge, we can divide modules into different folders, so it gives us focus to the services developing at hands.
-Please check the sfdx document [Multiple Package Directories](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_mpd.htm) regarding how to do it.
+When project becomes huge, we can divide modules into different folders, so it gives us focus on the services developing at hands.
+Please check the sfdx document [Multiple Package Directories](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_mpd.htm) regarding how to do so.

 ```
 |-- sales-module/main/default/